Dehydrating Apples: Six Fun Projects for Apple Lovers

 Sliced spiced apples on Excalibur dehydrator tray.

-Step Four: As soon as baked apples are cool enough to handle, place pieces in single layers, directly on mesh sheets of dehydrator trays.
+As soon as the baked apples are cool enough to handle, place the slices in single layers, directly on mesh sheets of dehydrator trays.

 Mashed apples with spices.

-Step Five: Hand mash all juices, soft pieces, and one tablespoon of raw sugar, so that you end up with one cup of sweetened pumpkin spice apple slurry.
+Hand mash all juices, soft pieces, and one tablespoon of raw sugar, so that you end up with one cup of sweetened pumpkin spice applesauce.

-Spread apple slurry thinly on dehydrator tray covered with nonstick sheet.
+Spread applesauce thinly on dehydrator tray covered with nonstick sheet.

 Mashed apple slurry on Excalibur dehydrator tray covered with nonstick sheet.

-Step Six: Begin dehydrating apples and leather at 145° F (63° C) for the first two hours, then reduce temperature to 135° F (57° C) for the remaining time.
+Begin dehydrating apples and applesauce at 145°F (63°C) for the first two hours, then reduce temperature to 135°F (57°C) for the remaining time.

-Total estimated drying time is ten to twelve hours.
+Total estimated drying time is 10 to 12 hours.

 Dried apples on Excalibur dehydrator tray.

-Store dehydrated apple slices and leather in an airtight container.
+Store dehydrated apple slices and applesauce leather in separate airtight containers.
 Allow dried apples to cool before placing in storage container, or condensation may form inside the container.

 Wrapping up dehydrated apple leather in baking paper.

-Photo above: To keep dried apple leather from sticking to itself in storage, fold it up in baking paper.
+Photo: To keep dried applesauce leather from sticking to itself in storage, fold it up in baking paper.

 Rehydrating Pumpkin Spice Apples